Adrian-Winter/BOS-Python-/README.md

 ## A simple script that can visualize airflows! 💨

 ### EXAMPLE: Visualising the invisible airflow created by a candle.🔥
-(Wait a few seconds if nothing is displaed unterneath, sometimes the .gif takes a while to load...)
+(Wait a few seconds if no demo is shown below, sometimes the .gif takes a while to load...)
 ![alt text](https://github.com/Adrian-Winter/BOS-Python-/blob/main/app_in_action.gif)

 ## What is BOS? 🧐